FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 ## Adding a logout route

 So, we have a `login` route that the signs in a user and then redirects back to our Vue app.
-Before we add this `login` route in our Vue app, let’s create a `logout` route and add them together.
+Before we handle this `login` route in our Vue app, let’s create a `logout` route in the express server.
+Then we'll be able to easily add them both to the Vue app.
 You will understand why it makes sense to add them together in a bit.

 Inside `server/routes` create a new file named `logout.js`.